MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/Workflow bot in Teams.md

 * First option enables user-specific view refresh with SDK.
 The base card can be sent as a command response or a card action response.
 You can enable user-specific view refresh in `handleCommandReceived` of a command handler, or in `handleActionInvoked` of card action handler where the base card is returned.
 In the following sample a base card returns as command response that can auto-refresh to specific user, such as the command sender.
 You can use `refresh(refreshVerb, userIds, data)` method from the `@microsoft/adaptivecards-tools` library to inject a refresh section into your base card.
 To define the refresh section, ensure that you provide the following:

   1. `userIds`: A set of user MRIs for those who can trigger auto-refresh.
-For more information on how to add in `userIds` list in refresh section of Adaptive Card, see [Fetch the roster or user profile](../get-teams-context.md#fetch-the-roster-or-user-profile)
+For more information on how to add in `userIds` list in refresh section of Adaptive Card, see [fetch the roster or user profile](../get-teams-context.md#fetch-the-roster-or-user-profile)
   1. `verb`: A string to identify the refresh action.
   1. `data`: An optional data to associate with the refresh action.